 - 3.91 BMW LSD with four friction plates, >40% lockup

 - Gaz Gold adjustable suspension, Eibach adjustable anti-roll bars

 - Original BMW brake calipers (standard E36 328i sizes), OEM brake discs

 - Performance Friction 08-compound endurance racing brake pads

 - Standard 62-litre fuel tank, approx. 90 racing minutes’ fuel range

 - 131mph top speed – 7000rpm rev limiter in 5th

-The car has covered just over 192,000 miles.
+The car has covered just over 194,000 miles.
 To my knowledge the engine and gearbox have never been replaced or even rebuilt, and the clutch is original.
-Over five seasons, it has competed in seven sprints and fourteen races, along with three dozen track days shared between sixteen different drivers at last count.
-Despite this, mechanical reliability is outstanding and the car has seen the chequered flag at all but one of the scores of events it’s been to.
+Over five seasons, it has competed in seven sprints and nineteen races, along with three dozen track days shared between eighteen different drivers at last count.
+Despite this, reliability is outstanding and the car has only ever been prevented from finishing one of the scores of events it’s contested due to mechanical failure.